mcmuralishclint/Black-Friday/README.md

 link : https://datahack.analyticsvidhya.com/contest/black-friday/
 -This project was first done using Microsoft Azure Machine Learning Studio and then Python was used.
 The result were then compared.

-Top 2% in the kaggle black friday competition leaderboard.